H\"older regularity of stable solutions to semilinear elliptic equations up to $\mathbf{\mathbb{R}^9}$: full quantitative proofs: Introduction

-Theorem \ref{thm:2} provides the second step towards the H\"older regularity proof.
-Indeed, one starts from estimate \eqref{ineq1} of Theorem~\ref{thm:1} with, for instance, $\rho=5/8$.
-Now, one covers the annulus in the right-hand side of \eqref{ineq1} by a universal number of balls with an appropriate universally small radius.
-Next, in each of these balls one uses \eqref{ineq2}, properly rescaled, with $u$ replaced by the stable solution $u-t$ ---a solution of $-\Delta v= f(v+t)$---, where $t$ is a constant to be chosen later.
+Proposition \ref{prop:2} provides the second step towards the H\"older regularity proof.
+Indeed, one starts from estimate \eqref{ineq1} of Proposition~\ref{prop:1} with, for instance, $\rho=5/8$.
+Now, one covers the annulus in the right-hand side of \eqref{ineq1} by a dimensional number of balls with appropriate small radius.
+Next, in each of these balls one uses \eqref{ineq2}, properly rescaled, with $u$ replaced by the stable solution $u-t$, a solution of $-\Delta v= f(v+t)$, where $t$ is a constant to be chosen later.
 Adding the right-hand sides of \eqref{ineq2} in all the balls, one concludes that the integral of $r^{2-n} u_{r}^2$ in $B_{1/2}$ can be controlled by the $L^1$ norm of $u-t$ in the annulus $B_1\setminus B_{1/2}$.
-Finally, one uses the third ingredient, estimate \eqref{new-int-ur} of Theorem~\ref{thm:3}.